teach-afp/www/input/lecture1.md

   testStrange = strange undefined
   ```

-* *Primitive functions* also evaluate their arguments
+* *Primitive functions* also evaluate their arguments.

 ## Lazy evaluation: at most once? ##